TrevBot17/Capstone/README.md

 # HTML Base and Index Files
 The `index.html` and `base.html` files provide the back-end structure of the search engine webpage.
 The `index.html` file contains [Jinja2](https://jinja.palletsprojects.com/en/3.1.x/) scripting to incorporate logic into the web page's layout dependent on certain conditions.
 For example, if a user reaches the last page of a certain query's results, they should not be able to click on the next page button since there wouldn't be a next page.
 Another instance of Jinja2 logic is modifying what is shown on the home page compared to post-search.
 The user does not need to see an empty section labeled with "No Search Results" on the homepage before they have even executed a query.
 The `base.html` file contains HTML code for visual aspects like font color and so forth.

-# Integration with IDE and Heroku
-To make all these scripts work together, we first ran locally the `focused_crawler`, `inv_index`, and `text_summarizer` Jupyter Notebooks to generate pickle files of the inverted index and text summaries of all the documents in the corpus.
-Make sure to write the pickle to the `app` directory.
-These pickle files are available pre-generated in this repository at `inv_index.pickle` and `text_summaries.pickle` in `src/app/`.
-Next, those pickle files are accessed by the `app.py` file (or `app.ipynb` if you would like to run it in a Notebook) in Visual Studio Code or the directory in the same directory as the pickle files, which also contains the `search_engine.py` file along with the HTML files. `app.ipynb` and `search_engine.py` are available here as Jupyter Notebooks.
-Finally, a Heroku account was set up and the webpage was generated via the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) and deployed with Heroku Git.
-It is recommended that, to successfully run this project, an IDE comparable to VS Code is used following the above-described methodology.
-To just run the project locally without Heroku deployment, everything can be run in a Jupyter Notebook-style environment.

 # How To Run
 The first thing you need to do is to download a copy of this project and install the requirements:
 ```